MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/3_PowerPlatform/2_CopilotStudio/0_DesignCustomCopilots.md

 </details>

+> [!IMPORTANT]
+> By default, data that flows through those agents is not shared publicly and is not used to train other models.
+Clikc here to read more about [Microsoft Privacy Statement](https://www.microsoft.com/en-us/privacy/privacystatement)

 ## Overview

 > Copilot Studio on the Microsoft Power Platform introduces a user-friendly way to build and customize AI copilots using low-code/no-code tools, making AI solution development accessible for everyone.
 It simplifies task automation, enhances customer interactions, and improves workflow efficiency.